ga4gh-beacon/B2RI_Documentation/docs/tutorial-data-beaconization.md

     To exit this container you just need to type "exit".

 !!!
-Hint "Note"
+Hint "Using `mongoimport` for data ingestion"

-    As described above, the `beacon` script in `mongodb` mode handles both data ingestion and data indexing.
-You can see the actual indexing process carried out by `beacon2-ri-tools` [here](https://github.com/EGA-archive/beacon2-ri-tools/blob/main/BEACON/bin/run_bff2mongodb.sh).
-We use both **single field** and **text** indices.
-Whenever new data is added to MongoDB, existing indexes are automatically updated to accommodate the incremental data.
+    As mentioned in STEP 3, the `beacon` script in `mongodb` mode is responsible for loading the data (**ingestion** and **indexing**) in MongoDB.
+You can view the detailed indexing process executed by `beacon2-ri-tools` [here](https://github.com/EGA-archive/beacon2-ri-tools/blob/main/BEACON/bin/run_bff2mongodb.sh).
+The system utilizes both **single field** and **text** indices.
+Notably, when new data is introduced to MongoDB, the existing indexes are automatically updated to include this new data.

-    Inside the `beacon2-ri-tools` container, you'll also find the MongoDB utility `mongoimport`, which can be used for data ingestion.
-Below is an example of how to run it.
+    If you choose to handle data ingestion personally using a CLI tool, the `beacon2-ri-tools` container provides the MongoDB utility `mongoimport` for this purpose.
+Below is an example of how to execute it:

     ```
     mongoimport --jsonArray --uri "mongodb://root:example@127.0.0.1:27017/beacon?authSource=admin" --file analyses.json --collection analyses
     mongoimport --jsonArray --uri "mongodb://root:example@127.0.0.1:27017/beacon?authSource=admin" --file biosamples.json --collection biosamples